MaxM2559/Automatic-Category-markerCluster-Map/README.md

 I removed the data points in my demo dataset that did not have a lattitude and longitutde.
 These points did not have lat/longs partly because I used a free geocoding service and partly because the addresses given from the Excel sheet may be insufficient.
 Points with invaled lat/longs will automatically be placed at lattitude 0 and longitude 0 on the map.

 Make sure that the addresses or names provided from the Stocks List do not have any commas in them, as the program can reads CSV files.
 Commas can be removed with a little Excel magic.
 Also, make sure that there are no empty lines in the CSV file, as this will result in an error.

-Some of the industry names in the demo have a `"` proceeding them.
-This is an error with the data and also be corrected in the same way removing commas was.

 ## Small Bio of Volodymyr Agafonkin, Leaflet Creator